OndrejKucera/knowledge_spark/SparkSQL.md

   - support relation processing
   - high performance -> Backend components: Catalyst (optimizer), Tungsten (off-heap serializer)
   - support data sources -> semi-structural data and external databases

+Note: There is no performance difference between writing SQL queries or writing DataFrame code. `Method Dataset.explain()` prints the physical plan to the console for debugging purposes.

 ### Schema:
 * One core concept that differentiates the Structured APIs from the lower level APIs.